-Accordingly, Arch Coal's ability to rely upon Rule 3a-1 after the formation of the Joint Venture is uncertain, and it is possible that an interested party may take a different view than Arch Coal regarding its ability to rely on Rule 3a-1.
+Accordingly, Arch Coal's ability to rely upon Rule 3a-1 after the formation of the Joint Venture is uncertain.
 Therefore, Arch Coal submits this Application for an order pursuant to Section 3(b)(2) declaring that it is primarily engaged in a business other than that of investing, reinvesting, owning, holding or trading in securities and, therefore, is not an "investment company," as such term is defined in the 1940 Act.